liferay/liferay-ckeditor/README.md

 - Create your commit, add your changes and write a good commit message.

-- Navigate back to the superproject's root directory and create the patch:
+- Navigate back to the superproject's root directory and update the contents of the "patches/" directory:

 	```sh
 	cd ..